John Lawrence Grattan: Tensions build

 By this time, Lt.
 Grattan had joined the negotiations, and immediately taken the side of the cow owner.
 Finding himself encouraged by Lt.
 Grattan's support, the formerly uncertain Lt.
 Fleming now demanded that High Forehead be arrested and brought to the fort.
 Alarmed, Conquering Bear attempted to explain that he had no authority over High Forehead, who was of another tribe and who was a guest in his village, therefore making it impossible by his tribe's traditions to arrest him.
 Conquering Bear left the fort, riding back to the village.
 He had offered to show the soldiers the lodge of High Forehead, but insisted that neither he nor any of his people would assist in his arrest.
 Lt.
 Fleming was known to the Sioux, and had previously led an attack on a village, with minor casualties, but nonetheless enough to give Lt.
 Fleming confidence in dealing with the Indians.

 Lt.
 Fleming led a detail into the village, but getting the feeling that an arrest would most certainly result in violence, Fleming initially made a solid decision, that being to await the arrival of the Indian Agent, John Whitfield.
 However, Lt.
 Grattan pressed Fleming when the latter returned to the fort, pushing him to allow Grattan to lead a force into the Indian village to arrest High Forehead.
 The next morning, Lt.
 Grattan was authorized by Lt.
 Fleming to depart with a force of 22 troopers.
 Another poor decision on the part of Fleming, as the entire post was made up of only 75 soldiers, and that day 32 were away on wood and hay cutting details.

-Thus, once Lt.
+Once Lt.
 Grattan left the fort, Fleming was left with only a small number of soldiers.
 To make matters worse, Lt.
 Grattan took 29 troopers, 7 more than Fleming had authorized, in addition to two artillery pieces.
 Sergeant Leodegar Schnyder, would later say he did not volunteer due to his belief that the two inexperienced officers were making bad decisions, and thus, not being ordered to go, he did not.
 Most of the soldiers accompanying Lt.
 Grattan were experienced soldiers.
-However, as their translator the detachment had Luciene Auguste, who spoke the Dakota language poorly, and who was despised by the Sioux.
+The detachment's translator was Luciene Auguste, who spoke the Dakota language poorly, and who was despised by the Sioux.
 Lt.
-Grattan, having no prior experience with the Indians whatsoever, was now leading his small force into a major Sioux encampment which was filled with young warriors tired of what they considered to be lies told by the white government.
+Grattan, having no prior experience with the Indians whatsoever, was now leading his small force into a major Sioux encampment, which was filled with young warriors tired of what they considered to be lies told by the white government.